apache/nuttx/examples/nsh/README.txt

   unset      !CONFIG_DISABLE_ENVIRON
   usleep     !CONFIG_DISABLE_SIGNALS

+* NOTES:
-* NOTE: Because of hardware padding, the actual required size may be larger.
+  - Because of hardware padding, the actual required size may be larger.
+  - Special TFTP server start-up optionss will probably be required to permit creation of file for the correct operation of the put command.

 NSH-Specific Configuration Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^